In my years as a fitness instructor, I often used the wellness app Fooducate with my clients to guide their diet and

 We went through a few hundred reviews to confirm these pros and cons.

-The premium features sound pretty good, but once you start using them, you’ll likely hit limitations.
+The premium features sound pretty good, but you’ll likely hit limitations once you start using them.

 We also found some comments about the scan feature not working on all phones, and the subscription also seems to lack some more direct coaching.
 This is unfortunate since coaching from a professional could make all the difference to your weight loss efforts.

 - An easy database search feature that brings up great results and new products

 - Many people say they like the quick feedback about macros to make better choices

 - The free version seems to lack info on micronutrients